 Employment is normally considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
 So long as the reasons are not in violation of law, either the employee or the employer can terminate the position at any time under an "at-will" arrangement.
 Federal and state laws govern the enforcement of employment clauses provisions for citizens of Perry.

 Anti-Discrimination laws in Perry

 Discriminating at any point of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Perry residents.
-People living in Perry must abide by laws stating it is illegal for employers to discriminate against people who belong to particular classes.
-These classes may be based on race, national origin, gender, religion, disability, and age.
+Individuals who live in the city of Perry are required to follow laws which employers from discriminating based on particular classes.
+These classes include race, gender, disability, national origin, and age.

 Discrimination claims can often be heard in front of an administrative agency such as the EEOC.
 Some attorneys specialize in the field of discrimination claims.